 - no hand wash in plastic bottles – back to the roots: soap bars rule

 - body wash in plastic bottles not needed – for years soap bars served me well

 - no shampoo in plastic bottles – for quite some time just backing powder and now special shampoo bar

-- shaving cream (in plastic container) with shaving brush instead of metal or plastic bottles to spray foam – lasts for months and months and months
+- shaving cream (in a plastic container) with shaving brush instead of metal or plastic bottles to spray foam – lasts for months and months and months

 - reuse containers of (shaving) cream and other supplies